We found 3 cardiologists who accept Oxford Health Plans near Pawling, NY.

 Clinical interests: Hypertension, Heart Valve Problems, Heart Problems, Arrhythmias, Nuclear Scan, Heart Failure, ...
 (Read more)

-Dr. Ricardo Esquitin's specialty is adult cardiology.
-Dr. Esquitin is affiliated with NYU Langone Medical Center.
-He is an in-network provider for Coresource, Aetna EPO, and Blue Cross/Blue Shield, in addition to other insurance carriers.
-He studied medicine at Mount Sinai School of Medicine.
-His residency was performed at The Mount Sinai Medical Center, New York.
+Dr. Ricardo Esquitin is an adult cardiology specialist.
+He is affiliated with NYU Langone Medical Center.
+Dr. Esquitin takes several insurance carriers, including Coresource, Aetna EPO, and Blue Cross/Blue Shield.
+After completing medical school at Mount Sinai School of Medicine, he performed his residency at The Mount Sinai Medical Center, New York.

 Conditions / Treatments